csdms/rpm_tools/README.md

 ```
 for building RPMs.

-**Building and installing the CSDMS tools**
+## Building and installing the CSDMS tools

 The tools in this project form a cascading set of dependencies.
-Build and install in this order:
+Build and install them in this order:

 1. `csdms-python`
 1. `csdms-hdf5`